sousyoshi/sousyoshi/README.md

 ### Joshua Johnson
-I am a full stack software engineer who is passionate about learning as much as I can and working on smart, diverse team.
+I am a full stack software engineer who is passionate about learning as much as I can and working on a smart, diverse team.
 I have experience working with JavaScript, Python, React, Redux, Node.js, Flask, SQL, Sequelize, HTML and CSS.
 <!--
 **sousyoshi/sousyoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.